12 New SEO KPIs for the GenAI Era

 The Problem With Old SEO Dashboards

-For years, SEO teams used simple metrics: clicks, impressions, bounce rate, backlinks, and rankings.
+For years, SEO teams used simple metrics: clicks, impressions, bounce rate, A link from another website pointing to your website. , and rankings.
 These worked when people searched on Google and saw “10 blue links.”

 But times have changed.
 Today, people ask questions to AI tools like ChatGPT, Gemini, or Perplexity.
 Instead of showing a list of websites, these tools create answers directly.
 That means old metrics don’t fully explain how people find and trust your brand.